Get Rid of the Fluff – Top 10 Things to Look for in a Marketing Vendor

 But don’t stop there.

-Evaluate the initial success of the vendor by reviewing provided reports and cross-reference results with your original goals.
-Hold the vendor accountable, and if they don’t meet your expectations after the agreed-upon ramp-up period, it may be time to look for someone new.
+Evaluate the initial success of the vendor by reviewing provided reports and cross reference results with your original goals.
+Hold the vendor accountable, and if they don’t meet with your expectations after the agreed upon ramp-up period, it may be time to look for someone new.